Chapter 7 Bankruptcy

 At Jacobson, Julius & Harshberger, we help individuals, families and business clients in the Harrisburg area and throughout south-central Pennsylvania to obtain the debt relief they need and start fresh through Chapter 7 bankruptcy.
-To learn more, call our Harrisburg, Pennsylvania, law offices at 717-260-3127 or contact us online to schedule a free consultation.
+To learn more, call our Harrisburg, Pennsylvania, law offices at 717-260-3127 or contact us online to schedule a consultation.

 Is a Chapter 7 bankruptcy the right type of bankruptcy for you?
 Talk to our attorneys about your rights, your options and how we can help today.

 Bankruptcy was nothing to be embarrassed about in 1787; it is nothing to be embarrassed about today either — especially in this economy.
 Unfortunately, propaganda spread by banking industry lobbyists, credit card companies and others have convinced many people that just the opposite is true.

 The truth is that it has never been easier for individuals, families and small-business owners to find themselves “in over their heads.”